Promoting the Healing Power of Art

-The Art Therapy Initiative is a philanthropic initiative focused on raising awareness for Art Therapy as a vital need in the modern world.
-A portion of the revenue from the sale of .ART domains goes to support The Art Therapy Initiative and its non-profit partners.
+The Healing Power of Art Initiative is a philanthropic initiative focused on raising awareness for the healing power of art as a vital need in the modern world.
+A portion of the revenue from the sale of .ART domains goes to support The Healing Power of Art Initiative and its non-profit partners.

 “It's time to remember that art has a therapeutic effect and start sharing art, its practices, and impressions to begin the process of global healing and recovery."